pulumi/pulumi/docs/design/assets.md

 resource that consumed a file -- something we call an "asset" in this document -- your options are limited.
 Moreover, even if a resource provider did come up with its own scheme for supporting such things, there would be no consistency.

 Enter assets.
-The Lumi framework providers a common base class, `lumi.Asset`, with derived implementations for many kinds of file sources, including in-memory blobs and strings, files, and URI-addressed files.
+The Lumi framework providers a common base class, `pulumi.Asset`, with derived implementations for many kinds of file sources, including in-memory blobs and strings, files, and URI-addressed files.
 There is a standard way for resource providers to interact with assets, ensuring consistency across providers.